GoogleChrome/web.dev/src/site/content/en/blog/isinputpending/index.md

 ---

 Loading fast is hard.
-Sites that leverage JS to render their content currently have to make a trade-off- either perform all the work needed for display all at once, or chunk the work into smaller tasks in order to remain responsive to input and paint -- occasionally, at the expense of performance.
+Sites that leverage JS to render their content currently have to make a trade-off between load performance and input
+responsiveness: either perform all the work needed for display all at once (better load performance, worse input responsiveness), or chunk the work into smaller tasks in order to remain responsive to input and paint (worse load performance, better input responsiveness).

-To eliminate the need to make this trade-off, Facebook proposed and implemented the `isInputPending()` API in Chrome in order to improve responsiveness without yielding.
-Based on origin trial feedback, we've made a number of updates to the API, and are happy to announce that the API is now shipping by default in Chrome 87!
+To eliminate the need to make this trade-off, Facebook proposed and implemented the `isInputPending()` API in Chromium in order to improve responsiveness without yielding.
+Based on origin trial feedback, we've made a number of updates to the API, and are happy to announce that the API is now shipping by default in Chromium 87!

 ## Background